rca0/rca0.github.io/_posts/2023-11-20-sql-concepts.md

 ---
 layout: post
 title: SQL Concepts
-short-description: One brief introdution about SQL.
+short_description: One brief introdution about SQL.
 SQL stands for Structured Query Language, whereas you can access, manipulate...
 date: 2023-11-20
+updated_at: 2023-11-22
 ---

 # SQL Concepts